 Slice the spring onions length wise and shred the chicken and set aside.

-In a big traditional wok or a regular size non stick wok ( which I used ) take a tablespoon of the oil and take small bathes of the noodle and spread them out evenly.
+In a big traditional wok or a regular size non stick wok ( which I used ) take a tablespoon of the oil, heat well.
+Take small batches of the noodle and spread them out evenly.
 The idea is to get them crisp on both sides.
-Do all the noodles batch by btach till they are evenly cripsy and set aside.
+Fry all the noodles batch by batch till they are evenly crispy and set aside.

-In the wok, take another tbsp oil, frt till gragnat the white of the psring oions, and add the chicken.
+In the wok, take another tbsp oil, fry the white onions till fragrant then and add the chicken.
 Add in the chicken bullion powder if using or just some light Soy Sauce with the white pepper.
 Toss well .
 You could completely omit the chicken if making vegetarian.
 Fry some jilliened carrots or sprouts.
 Add the noddles and mix well.
-POur the sauce over and mix evenly using cooking chopsticks or two forks.
-No add the green of the onions and turn of the heat.
+Pour the sauce over and mix evenly using cooking chopsticks or two forks.
+Now add the green of the spring onions and turn of the heat.
 Serve immedtaiely.